RS-DAT/JupyterDaskOnSLURM/user-guide.md

 export PATH="/abusolute/path/to/the/container/bin:$PATH"
 ```

+Now you have reached the exit point of the deployment script and are all set!

+## Starting the Jupyter Server and Dask plugin
-Now you are all set!
-The Jupyter Server with Dask plugin and be started using the `jupyter_dask_spider_container.bsh` script.
+The Jupyter Server with Dask plugin and can now be started using the `jupyter_dask_spider_container.bsh` script.

 ```shell
 sbatch JupyterDaskOnSLURM/scripts/jupyter_dask_spider_container.bsh